-- 5.10 The portfolio budget has increased from £64.9m in 2012/13 to £69.6m for 2013/14, including an additional £1.5m for Economic Growth Strategy initiatives and a net £3m of additional waste costs. - 5.11 Waste costs have increased due to combination of factors including Landfill Tax increases of £8 per tonne (£2.6m p.a.), a demographically driven 1% increase in waste, additional Civic Amenity services and an increase in recycling credits to District Councils.
+- 5.12 The portfolio budget has increased from £64.4m in 2012/13 to £69.6m for 2013/14.
+The 2012/13 latest budget figure includes an agreed in-year removal of an under spend totalling £500,000.
+The sustainable pressures reflected in the increase in the 2013/14 budget are predominantly related to an additional £1.5m for Economic Growth Strategy initiatives and a net £3m of additional waste costs. - 5.13 Waste costs have increased due to combination of factors including Landfill Tax increases of £8 per tonne (£2.6m p.a.), a demographically driven 1% increase in waste, additional Civic Amenity services and an increase in recycling credits to District Councils.

-5.12 Additional efficiencies have reduced the net effect of these waste cost pressures.
+5.14 Additional efficiencies have reduced the net effect of these waste cost pressures.
 These measures include improvements in waste transport management costs, reduced reliance on waste consultancy services and increased levels of recycling that have mitigated the impact of Landfill Tax increases.